 Moving around Vienna: public transport and more.
 Vienna is an exciting city with so many things to do and see.
-It will take average visitor several days or even weeks to explore it fully.
-If you are visiting Vienna individually, without organized group through travel agency, it will be very useful to know how to move around the city and see as many attractions as you possibly can.
+It will take the average visitor several days or even weeks to explore it fully.
+If you are visiting Vienna individually, without an organized group through a travel agency, it will be very useful to know how to move around the city and see as many attractions as you possibly can.
 Vienna has several means of transport available and here are our recommendations and tips.

-Fastest and cheapest way of moving around Vienna: public transport, especially underground
+The fastest and cheapest way of moving around Vienna: public transport, especially underground

-Weekly ticket is the same price as 72 hours ticket, but this one is valid only from Monday following the purchase, so it is suitable if you start your visit on Sunday evening.
+A weekly ticket is the same price as 72 hours ticket, but this one is valid only from Monday following the purchase, so it is suitable if you start your visit on Sunday evening.

 Taxi and Uber